George Moses Horton: The Hope of Liberty (1829)

 This was Horton's first true attempt to buy his freedom.
 Most of the poems in the collection were themed around antislavery either indirect or directly.
 One was a thank you poem towards his publisher.
 Three previously published poems of were reworked and put into other poems in the collection.
 The editorial "Explanation" that opens The Hope of Freedom speaks of Horton's desire to emigrate to the new colony of Liberia; the collection was published so as to encourage donations.

 The Museum (never published)

-Professor William Green of UNC-Chapel Hill, was editing the manuscript but the collection was a whole as never published.
+Professor William Green of UNC-Chapel Hill, was editing the manuscript but the collection as a whole was never published.
 Many poems instead were published elsewhere or in his following collections.